Social Media Policy

 Friending

 Therapy is a highly personal relationship between client and therapist – but it is not a ‘friendship’.
 Please note that I do not accept ‘friend’ or contact requests from clients or former clients.
-Whilst I do have a Facebook account, it is restricted to friends & family.

 I do not have accounts with LinkedIn, Twitter, Instagram, WhatsApp, Pinterest etc.